-David Marcos leads Ethics Governance and Compliance for Microsoft’s Cloud & Artificial Intelligence division, driving the build-out of ethics governance for AI.
+David Marcos leads Responsible Innovation Governance and Compliance for Microsoft’s Cloud & Artificial Intelligence division, driving the build-out of ethics governance for AI.
 Prior to this position, David was Chief Privacy Officer of Microsoft’s Cloud & Artificial Intelligence division, driving privacy governance and supporting build-out of privacy engineering solutions for GDPR.

 Previous to employment with Microsoft, David worked for the National Security Agency, holding a variety of positions, most notably technical director of the NSA Office of Civil Liberties and Privacy, deputy technical director of the NSA Office of the Director of Compliance, and privacy research lead in the NSA Research Directorate.
 David specializes in privacy engineering and governance, focusing on legal automation and ethical computation in cloud technologies.
 David is both a Certified Information Privacy Manager and Technologist (CIPM/CIPT).

 RE @ runtime – the challenge of change

 All systems are subject to change.
 Providing rigorous techniques and tools to support software requirements engineering so that it could potentially be performed online, at runtime, is certainly challenging.
 However the rewards could be great.
 Performing RE at runtime has the potential not only to enable software self-adaptation, but also to provide support for change in general by suggesting possible remedies to engineers.
 What we need are rigorous, comprehensive, and pragmatic techniques and tools to deal with the challenges that run-time change presents.
 This talk will present our motivation and vision, and suggest possible approaches using techniques such as model checking, learning and synthesis to try to support RE change and adaptation.